These low carb almond flour peanut butter cookies are crunchy ketogenic peanut butter cookies perfect for a keto vegan diet.

 Cooldown 10 minutes on the cookie rack

-Now, the cookies are a bit harder, still soft so carefully slide a spatula under each cookie and transfer them one by one, onto a cookie rack to COOL DOWN 10 more minutes.
-Trust me, it worth waiting!
+Now, the cookies are a bit harder, still soft so carefully slide a spatula under each cookie and transfer them one by one, onto a cookie rack to cool down 10 more minutes.
+Trust me, it is worth waiting!
 I know it smells good, but wait for the magic to happen.

 After 20 minutes, the cookies are ready to eat but if you love them crunchy wait until they reach room temperature - should not take more than 20 more minutes.
 They will end up very crunchy, hard, and buttery.